agiac/rivo/README.md

 2. [ReactiveX](https://reactivex.io/), in particular the [Go](https://github.com/ReactiveX/RxGo) and [JS](https://github.com/ReactiveX/rxjs) libraries;

-Compared to these sources, `rivo` aims to provide better type safety (both "Concurrency in Go" and RxGo were written in a pre-generics era and make a heavy use of `interface{}`) and a more intuitive API and developer experience.
+Compared to these sources, `rivo` aims to provide better type safety (both "Concurrency in Go" and RxGo were written in a pre-generics era and make a heavy use of `interface{}`) and a more intuitive API and developer experience (Rx is very powerful, but can be overwhelming for newcomers).

 ## Getting started